Aitslab/EasyNER/experiments/readme.md

 All info and scripts to reproduce the benchmarking experiments for the EasyNER article are in this folder.

-## Datasets and preprocesing scripts
+## Datasets and preprocessing scripts
-We used the following datasets and preprocessing scripts

 | Corpus                 | File                                                                                                        | Format    | Script|
 |------------------------|-------------------------------------------------------------------------------------------------------------|-----------|-------|